 Their installation process is simple, too: you need to mount the front brackets on your truck’s frame and the rear racks on your ladder bar, tighten them up using bolts, and you’re done.

 The downside of ladder bars is that they don’t offer much grip.
-This means you won’t be able to pull very hard from a stop or go around corners quickly with these bars installed.
+With these bars installed, you won’t be able to pull very hard from a stop or go around corners quickly.

 Difference between ladder bars VS traction bars?

 There is a significant difference between ladder bars and traction bars.
 Ladder bars are generally made of aluminum or steel, whereas traction bars are typically rubber.

 This difference gives ladder bars better handling while cornering, as they can provide more grip when turning.

 However, traction bars offer less stability than ladder bars when driving over uneven surfaces such as sand or gravel, which may be necessary in off-road use cases.